Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Conclusions and discussions

 The relaxation proceeds in two main stages.
 First, an abrupt drop of the impurity velocity takes place due to emission of the dispersive density shock waves and the local hole formation.
 The impurity velocity reaches its minimal value in time at some characteristic relaxation time $T_r$.
 For not too heavy impurities with $M<M_c$, we find that $T_r$ weakly depends on the initial impurity velocity.
 In contrast, it rapidely increases with the inverse dimensionless impurity coupling constant $\tilde{G}^{-1}$ and the ratio $M/m$ of the impurity mass with respect to the mass of the bosons.
 This behaviour is illustrated in Figs.~\ref{fig2}, \ref{Voft9m}, \ref{fig:Gdependence} and \ref{figV2.5}.
 Nevertheless, the time for a total relaxation into a stationary state depends strongly on all three mentioned parameters.

 After this first stage of relaxation, a heavy impurity with a sufficiently big initial velocity enters the transient dynamical regime characterized by the damped oscillations of the impurity velocity in time around its final stationary-state velocity, before its complete equilibration.
 We characterize this transient regime in Sec.~\ref{sec:flutter}.
-The underlying mechanism are the damped oscillations of the local depletion cloud around the impurity position due to an effective attractive interaction between them, as well as the inertial effects.
+The underlying mechanism are the damped oscillations of the local depletion cloud around the impurity position due to an effective attractive interaction between them, as well as inertial effects.

 The dynamics of fast impurities displaying slowly decaying oscillations of the impurity velocity in a one-dimensional strongly interacting system of bosons was dubbed quantum flutter \cite{QFlutterNature,knap2014quantum}.
-It was claimed that the quantum flutter cannot be captured by the Gross-Pitaevskii equation since it stems from the formation of a quantum superposition of a magnon and plasmon state that goes beyond the hydrodynamic description of local relaxation \cite{QFlutterNature}.
+It was claimed that the quantum flutter cannot be captured by a hydrodynamic theory and the Gross-Pitaevskii equation \cite{QFlutterNature}.
 Also, it was emphasized that the phenomenon requires the strong coupling regime \cite{QFlutterNature}.
 Nevertheless, we have shown that the description within the Gross-Pitaevskii equation reveals the impurity velocity oscillations in the system of weakly interacting bosons.
 Moreover, the oscillations are much more pronounced for a weakly coupled impurity.

 Note that the oscillations are also amplified by increasing the repulsion between the bosons, while keeping the other parameters fixed.
 Thus it would be interesting to verify if in the system of strongly interacting bosons the oscillations also become more pronounced at weak impurity coupling.